-The Systems Insight Display is only supported on SFF models.
-To access a Systems Insight Display, use the following procedure.
+The Systems Insight Display is supported only on SFF models.

 - 1. Press and release the panel. - 2.
 After the display fully ejects, rotate the display to view the LEDs.

 Setup

 HPE support services

 Delivered by experienced, certified engineers, HPE support services help you keep your servers up and running with support packages tailored specifically for HPE ProLiant systems.
 HPE support services let you integrate both hardware and software support into a single package.
 A number of service level options are available to meet your business and IT needs.